 Neapolis is a tiny town located in the state of Ohio.
 With a population of 497 people and just one neighborhood, Neapolis is the 671st largest community in Ohio.

-Because occupations involving physical labor dominate the local economy, Neapolis is generally considered to be a blue-collar town.
-40.38% of the Neapolis workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Neapolis is a blue-collar town, with 40.38% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Neapolis is a town of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Neapolis who work in food service (24.27%), sales jobs (22.80%), and maintenance occupations (8.58%).

 In terms of college education, Neapolis ranks among the least educated cities in the nation, as only 3.56% of people over 25 have a bachelor's degree or advanced degree.